NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/implementation-tool.md

 The AI and Algorithms Qualification Toolkit (AI AQT) is developed in collaboration with the municipality of Amsterdam.
 The source code of the tool can be found on <a href="https://github.com/NGO-Algorithm-Audit/AI-Act-Implementation-Tool" target="_blank">Github</a> and can be (re-)used under the <a href="https://eupl.eu/1.2/en/" target="_blank">EUPL-1.2 license</a>.
 Among others, the AI AQT is used by:

-{{< image image1="/images/partner%20logo-cropped/GemeenteAmsterdam.png" image2="/images/partner%20logo-cropped/De Nederlandsche Bank.png" image3="/images/partner%20logo-cropped/GemeenteDenHaag.png" width_desktop="4" width_mobile="4" alt1="Gemeente Amsterdam" alt2="De Nederlandsche Bank" alt3="Gemeente Den Haag" caption1="Gemeente Amsterdam" caption2="De Nederlandsche Bank" caption3="Gemeente Den Haag" >}}
+{{< image image1="/images/partner%20logo-cropped/GemeenteAmsterdam.png" image2="/images/partner%20logo-cropped/De Nederlandsche Bank.png" image3="/images/partner%20logo-cropped/GemeenteDenHaag.png" image4="/images/partner%20logo-cropped/GemeenteGouda.jpg" width_desktop="3" width_mobile="8" alt1="Gemeente Amsterdam" alt2="De Nederlandsche Bank" alt3="Gemeente Den Haag" alt4="Gemeente Gouda" caption1="Gemeente Amsterdam" caption2="De Nederlandsche Bank" caption3="Gemeente Den Haag" caption4="Gemeente Gouda" >}}

 {{< container_close >}}